backstage/backstage/docs/features/software-templates/authorizing-scaffolder-template-details.md

 ### Define custom rule

-The scaffolder plugin exports `createScaffolderEntityPermissionRule` from `@backstage/plugin-scaffolder-node/alpha` for this purpose.
+The scaffolder plugin exports `createScaffolderTemplateEntityPermissionRule` from `@backstage/plugin-scaffolder-node/alpha` for this purpose.
 Note: the `/alpha` path segment is temporary until this API is marked as stable.

 For this example, we'll define the rule and create a condition in `packages/backend/src/permissions/rules/scaffolder.ts`.